 Extended bio:

-The sense of being an outside observer also led me to sociology, where I earned a BA, MA, and PhD and traveled the Western world studying urban architectures and cultures.
-My fieldwork in Santiago, Chile, resulted in The Social Roles of Buildings: An Account of Materiality and Meaning in Urban Outcomes (2017), and inspired me to combine academic and artistic practices.
-I have written articles on urban "between spaces" (stoops in Harlem; patios in Santiago), as well as personal essays on residing between urban places.
+The sense of being an outside observer led me to sociology, where I earned a BA, MA, and PhD, living between Europe, South America, and the US while studying cities, architectures, and cultures.
+My research in Santiago, Chile, resulted in The Social Roles of Buildings: An Account of Materiality and Meaning in Urban Outcomes (2017), and inspired me to combine my academic and artistic practices.
+In thinking about "betweenness," I have written research articles on architectural "between spaces" (stoops in Harlem; patios in Santiago), as well as personal essays on residing between places (from transnational living to unstable housing).

-I am currently based in New York and Chile, writing an urban novel centered on themes of identity, immigration, trauma, and violence, set between two post-colonial cities.
+I am currently based in New York and Chile, writing an urban novel/love story centered on themes of identity, violence, trauma, and international migration, set between two post-colonial cities.

 Manhattan